Quarantine pests

 How they spread

-Long-distance spread takes place most probably through transport of infected plants and wood products that are manufactured from infected wood.
+Long-distance spread takes place most probably through transport of infested plants and wood products that are manufactured from infested wood.
 Wood products are, for example, wood packaging material and dunnage used in transport.
 The greatest risk is untreated wood products such as tree chips that are used to produce energy, in particular if the chips are stored outdoors close to a stand of birch trees.

 Risk of misidentification